cbshiles/KALX-xllforward/README.md

 over the tenor of the first instrument that reprices it: \(p^0 = \sum_j c_j^0 e^{-u_j^0 f_0}\).

 Similarly, we can find a unique constant forward rate, \(f_1\), over the maturity of the first instrument to the maturity of the second instrument that reprices it.
+The price of the first instrument will not be effected by the value of \(f_1\).
 Continuing in this manner constructs a piecewise constant forward curve that reprices all instruments.

 ### Remarks